rgovindjee/python-nbody/README.md

     vim
     emacs

 ~~Fortunately~~ Unfortunately, `git` will likely default to one of these text editors, meaning that the simple act of providing a merge message may cause you considerable consternation.
 Don’t worry, this is normal!
-One of the goals of 61B is to teach you to handle these sorts of humps.
-Indeed, one of the reasons we’re making you use a powerful real-world version control system like `git` this semester is to have you hit these common hurdles now in a friendly pedagogical environment instead of the terrifying real world.
-However, this also means we’re going to suffer sometimes, particularly at this early point in the semester.
+One of the goals of this project is to teach you to handle these sorts of humps.
+Indeed, one of the reasons we’re making you use a powerful real-world version control system like `git` is to have you hit these common hurdles now in a friendly pedagogical environment instead of the terrifying real world.
+However, this also means we’re going to suffer sometimes, particularly early on.
 Don’t panic!

 For reference, this is what `vim` looks like: